2 Jacksonville State students exposed to coronavirus patient in Georgia, later attended classes

-CALHOUN COUNTY, Ala. – Two Jacksonsville State University students came in contact with a person from out-of-state who was diagnosed with COVID-19, according to letter sent by the school’s president.
+CALHOUN COUNTY, Ala. - Two Jacksonville State University students came in contact with a person from out-of-state who was diagnosed with COVID-19, according to a letter sent by the school's president.

 The letter to students and staff, sent by acting President Don Killingsworth, Jr. said the students made possible contact six days ago in Georgia and attended class after the exposure.